Qaboos bin Said

 The only son of Said bin Taimur, Sultan of Muscat and Oman, Qaboos was educated in Suffolk, England.
 After graduating from the Royal Military Academy Sandhurst, he served briefly in the British Army.
 He returned to Oman in 1966 and was the subject of considerable restrictions from his father.
 In 1970, Qaboos ascended to the Omani throne after overthrowing his father in a coup d'état, with British support.
-The country was subsequently renamed the Sultanate of Oman.
+He subsequently established the Sultanate of Oman.

 As sultan, Qaboos implemented a policy of modernization and ended Oman's international isolation.
-His reign saw a rise in living standards and development in the country, the abolition of slavery, the end of the Dhofar Rebellion, and the promulgation of Oman's constitution.
+His reign saw a rise in the country's living standards, the abolition of slavery, the end of the Dhofar Rebellion, and the promulgation of Oman's constitution.
 Suffering from poor health in later life, Qaboos died in 2020.
 He had no children, so he entailed the royal court to reach consensus on a successor upon his death.
-As a precaution he hid a letter which named his successor in case an agreement was not achieved.
-After his death the royal court decided to view Qaboos's letter and named his intended successor, his cousin Haitham bin Tariq, as sultan.
+As a precaution, he hid a letter which named his successor in case an agreement was not achieved.
+After his death, the royal court named his intended successor, his cousin Haitham bin Tariq, as sultan.

 Early life and education

-Sayyid Qaboos bin Said was born in the southern city of Salalah in Dhofar on 18 November 1940 as an only son of Sultan Said bin Taimur and Mazoon al-Mashani.
-He received his primary and secondary education at Salalah, and was sent to a private educational establishment at Bury St Edmunds in England at age 16.
+Qaboos bin Said was born in the southern city of Salalah in Dhofar on 18 November 1940 as the only son of Sultan Said bin Taimur Al Said and Mazoon bint Ahmad Al Mashani.
+He received his primary and secondary education in India, and was sent to a private educational establishment at Bury St Edmunds in England at age 16.
 At 20, he entered the Royal Military Academy Sandhurst.
 After graduating from Sandhurst in September 1962, he joined the British Army and was posted to the 1st Battalion The Cameronians (Scottish Rifles), serving with them in Germany for one year.
 He also held a staff appointment with the British Army.

 After his military service, Qaboos studied local government subjects in England and then completed his education with a world tour chaperoned by Leslie Chauncy.
-Upon his return in 1966, he was placed under virtual house arrest in Al-Husun Palace in Salalah by his father.
+Upon his return in 1966, he was placed under virtual house arrest in Al Hosn Palace in Salalah by his father.
 Here he was kept isolated from government affairs, except for occasional briefings by his father's personal advisers.
 Qaboos studied Islam and the history of his country.
 His personal relationships were limited to a handpicked group of palace officials who were sons of his father's advisors and a few expatriate friends such as Tim Landon.
 Sultan Said said that he would not allow his son to be involved with the developing planning process, and Qaboos began to make known his desire for change—which was quietly supported by his expatriate visitors.